Understanding group B Streptococcal (GBS) infection

 1. Mothers who have had a previous baby with a GBS infection.

-2. Mothers who have been found to carry GBS on vaginal swab or in their urine during this pregnancy.
+2. Mothers who have been found to carry GBS on vaginal swab or in their urine during this pregnancy or previous pregnancy.

 3. Where a women has a raised temperature in labour of 38°C or higher.